logo

 But energy storage operators need information about how these batteries age to plan their implementation and manage energy systems.
 Twaice already offers software that simulates the aging of lithium-ion batteries to help operators learn that information.

-By further developing its simulation models to work with sodium-ion batteries, the company will help operators understand how they behave and age, too, Karger said.
+By further developing its simulation models to work with sodium-ion batteries, the company will help operators understand how they behave and age, too, Zayas said.
 This is the first model of its kind to work with non-lithium batteries, and it will help determine the suitability of sodium-ion batteries for specific projects and optimize their use without oversizing their storage.

-“Our simulation models provide a fundamental understanding of sodium-ion battery aging under varying operating conditions,” Karger said.
+“Our simulation models provide a fundamental understanding of sodium-ion battery aging under varying operating conditions,” Zayas said.
 “So far, we are seeing that sodium-ion batteries degrade generally similar to lithium-ion batteries, and that we can transfer a lot of methods we use for lithium-ion battery modeling.
 Moreover, the cells we have tested show a promising lifetime, indicating a high potential of sodium-ion batteries to be deployed for different applications.”

 There are, of course, limitations to the simulation.
-The information gleaned from the models is generally only valid for the conditions within the company’s Battery Research Center, where the testing takes place, Karger said.
+The information gleaned from the models is generally only valid for the conditions within the company’s Battery Research Center, where the testing takes place, Zayas said.
 But Twaice uses its battery expertise, artificial intelligence, and machine learning to estimate how they will perform in other conditions as accurately as possible.

 Integrating sodium-ion batteries into energy storage systems offers a better option for the environment and communities near mines.
 But such alternative options are also necessary to meet the exponential growth in demand for batteries caused by the energy transition.
 Reliable models for understanding how these batteries degrade and behave are integral to making that happen, and they will likely become more so with the standardization and increased use of sodium-ion.